authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 One sample implementation of BIMI by a receiver, who does everything on-the-fly, is as following:

-* An email receiver has established a relationship with several MVAs, trusts them, and has received their public keys for verifying BIMI certificates.
-The email receiver makes these keys available to its mail servers (e.g., by distributing local copies to each server).
-[NOTE: Use of MVA above per Thede]

 * Upon receipt of a message, the receiver checks to see if the message passes aligned-SPF or DKIM, and DMARC, and ensures that the sending domain has a DMARC policy of `quarantine` or `reject` per local receiver policy, while properly applying the appropriate DMARC